LOWPROKB/zmk-config-zen-2/README.md

 V2 PCBs were only used in the 3rd GB round (R3).
 To confirm which version you need, remove the bottom from the keyboard and look beside the Corne-ish Zen logo for a version number.
 Group Buy rounds 1 and 2 have V1 PCBs and R3 has V2 PCBs.
 (Also V2 PCBs have white power switches...
 V1 PCBs have black ones.)

+If you have a V1 PCB, uncomment the corresponding lines in [`build.yaml`](build.yaml) build and flash firmware for that instead.

 ## Resources

 - The [official ZMK Firmware GitHub](https://github.com/zmkfirmware/zmk) repository.
 View the keymaps for other boards and shields as a starting point for your keymap.